Hi I am Sergio Martin Rubio

 I started this blog to be a better software engineer and keep up to date with the latest technologies.

 Keeping up to date as a software engineer is one of the hardest tasks, because there too many learning resources.
-You can go to conferences, attend meet-ups, read books, listen to podcasts… however you will probably forget soon what you have just learnt if you do not materialize the new knoledge.
+You can go to conferences, attend meet-ups, read books, listen to podcasts… however you will probably forget soon what you have just learnt if you do not materialize the new knowledge.

-I started learning Java in 2017 and I read many books at the beginning, like Effective Java, Java 8 in Action, TCP/IP sockets in Java…, but after a year I realised that I had not spent the time wisely because I simply read all these books without any further practice.
+I started learning Java in 2017 and I read many books at the beginning, like Effective Java, Java 8 in Action, TCP/IP sockets in Java…, but after a year I realized that I had not spent the time wisely because I simply read all these books without any further practice.
 This is when I decided to have my personal tech blog where I can materialize the content I read from books.

 Writing a blog is not only a way of making sure you understand a particular topic, it is also a diary of your software engineering career, your own personal library, a cover letter and a way of sharing your knowledge with the rest of the community.